StudyingAnt/Cancer_genes_analysis_of_APOBEC_motifs/figure1/README.md

 ## How to install CDUR
 CDUR was developed before `Biopython 1.78`, and utilize `Bio.Alphabet` module now removed.
-Here we provide how to install CDUR in `conda` environment.
+Here we provide a way to install CDUR in `conda` environment.

 ### Make `conda` envirionment
 ```console